 A: You may view your recommendations only after you have been admitted to and are enrolled in the program.
 At no time can an applicant have access to a recommendation that has been submitted on their behalf.
 Current students can review their recommendations with an adviser.
 We are unable to give you copies of your recommendations but we can forward them to another institution or department.

 Q: Do I need to take the TOEFL?

 A: All applicants who are non-native English speakers (regardless of citizenship) must fulfill the UW English language proficiency requirements.
-The MLIS admissions committee will accept any form of documentation listed in UW Grad School Memo 8, except the the IELTS.
-The MLIS admissions committee will not accept the IELTS to fulfill the UW English language proficiency requirement.
+The MLIS admissions committee will accept any form of documentation listed in UW Grad School Policy 3.2.

 Q: What is the minimum TOEFL score required?